abhirooptalasila/AutoSub/README.md

 ## How-to example

-* The model files should be in the repo root directory and will be loaded automatically.
-But incase you have multiple versions, use the `--model` and `--scorer` args while executing
+* The model files should be in the repo root directory and will be loaded/downloaded automatically.
+Incase you have multiple versions, use the `--model` and `--scorer` args while executing
+* By default, Coqui is used for inference.
+You can change this by using the `--engine` argument with value `"ds"` for DeepSpeech
+* For languages other than English, you'll need to manually download the model and scorer files.
+Check [here](https://discourse.mozilla.org/t/links-to-pretrained-models/62688) for DeepSpeech and [here](https://coqui.ai/models) for Coqui.
 * After following the installation instructions, you can run `autosub/main.py` as given below.
 The `--file` argument is the video file for which subtitles are to be generated
     ```bash
     $ python3 autosub/main.py --file ~/movie.mp4